somesh4523/somesh4523/README.md

 ---

 ## 🔐 Research Projects
-*Since many of my projects are proprietary or research-based, the source code is private.
-Below is a summary of my contributions to these projects.*
+*Below is a summary of my contributions to these projects.*

 ### 🚀 Krishi Cobot
 **eYantra_25-26**